5 signs that your dog has allergies

 4. Loose in the stomach

 Most people have a fairly good overview of their dog's faeces because we are good at picking up after them.
-Have you noticed that your dog periodically has loose stools then it can be a cry for help from the intestines.
-It can be anything from daily loose stools, to only every 14 days or an increased frequency.
-This type of chronic diarrhea should be a warning light indicating that a health examination by a veterinarian should be arranged.
+Have you noticed that your dog periodically has loose stools then it could be a cry for help from the intestines.
+It could be anything from daily loose stools – to only every 14 days or increased frequency.
+This type of chronic diarrhea should be a warning light indicating that a health check-up with a veterinarian should be scheduled.

 5. Itching in the anus

-Anal gland problems and itching in the anus is the last sign we want to highlight.
-It is not necessarily allergy that is the first thing that comes to mind when the dog drags its bottom across the living room carpet.
-Many people have realized that filled anal glands can be the cause of this type of behaviour, but in healthy dogs the anal glands are emptied every time they defecate.
-It is a kind of "business card" that is left for the next passing dog.
+Anal gland problems and itching in the anus are the last sign we want to highlight.
+It is not necessarily allergies that are the first thing that comes to mind when a dog slides its butt across the living room carpet.
+Many have noticed that filled anal glands can be the cause of this type of behavior - but in healthy dogs, the anal glands are emptied every time they defecate.
+It is a kind of "calling card" that is left for the next passing dog.
 If this does not happen, the glands will gradually fill up more and more.
-In the worst case, anal gland inflammation can result.
+In the worst case, it can result in anal gland inflammation.